-- According to the comments, this process can also work for The Division, so it might be valid for all Ubisoft games that use the same kind of install process.
+- According to the comments, this process can also work for other Uplay games (including The Division and Far Cry 5), so it might be valid for all Ubisoft games that use the same kind of install process.

 - Renown and unlocks (including Operators) are saved, at least when I went from Free Weekend to Standard.

 - Loadouts are reset: you retain access to anything which you’ve already unlocked but will have to re-equip them (scopes, alternative weapons etc).